Introduction to Python

 ).*__gt__(self, other)

-: overloads the comparison operator greater than (>
+: overloads the greater than comparison operator (>

 ).*__ge__(self, other)

-: overloads the comparison operator greater than or equal to (>=
+: overloads the greater than or equal to comparison operator (>=

 ).*__neg__(self)